pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/tidb-operator.md

 Refer to [Use Helm](/tidb-in-kubernetes/reference/tools/in-kubernetes.md#use-helm) to install Helm and configre it with the official PingCAP chart Repo.

-## Configure Local Persistent Volume
+## Configure local persistent volume

 ### Prepare local volumes